 The German parliament passed the law on the immigration of skilled workers on 7 June 2019.
-It is expected to enter into force in early 2020.
+It enters into force on March 1st 2020.
 According to estimates by the Federal Government, the new rules will bring an additional 25,000 skilled workers to Germany each year.

 Who is considered a specialist?

 Both academics with a university degree recognized in Germany and workers with qualified professional training recognized in Germany.

 What's new about it?

 - If you do not have an employment contract but can prove you have qualified professional training, you will receive a residence permit for six months in order to find a job.
 During this time, jobseekers can work up to ten hours a week on probation or do an internship; prerequisites are good German language skills at B2 level and enough money to live on.

 - Previously, the Federal Employment Agency examined whether there were suitable applicants for a job from Germany or the EU before a company was allowed to hire a skilled worker from another country.
 This priority check has been dropped, but it can be reintroduced if the labour market changes.

 - Graduates of German schools abroad may come to Germany not only to study, but also to seek a place at a German higher education institution or a trainee position.

 - The immigration of skilled workers from non-EU countries is not restricted to defined “shortage occupations”.

 Sought, for example, are doctors, physiotherapists and nurses, IT specialists, engineers and craftsmen in the construction industry, experts in aerospace, mechatronics, electrical engineering, energy technology and other STEM professions (mathematics, computer science, natural sciences and technology).